Chalk Pencils and Other Chalk Markers

-Not one of your Grandmother's chalk pencils, this one is a favorite of ours.
+Not your Grandmother's chalk pencil, this one is a favorite of mine.

-Bohin makes four colors (white, gray, yellow, green) of these "leads" that swap in and out of the same pencil.
+Bohin makes refill packs in four colors—white, gray, yellow, green.
+These "leads" that swap in and out of the same pencil.
 Nifty!

 Use a light box to transfer designs to your quilt top.

 The chalk glides easily across your fabric and makes a brighter white line than the Clover White Marker.